 During the week before your surgery:

-- You may be asked to stop taking medicines that make it hard for your blood to clot.
-These include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), warfarin (Coumadin), naprosyn (Aleve, Naproxen), and others.
+- You may be asked to stop taking blood thinning medicines.
+These include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), warfarin (Coumadin), naproxen (Aleve, Naprosyn), and others.

 On the day of surgery:

 - Follow instructions about when to stop eating and drinking.